jundalisay/superb/content/en/research/descartes/world/footnotes.md

 [39] The rules are contained in pars.
 45-52 of Part II of the Principles; for a handy schematic presentation, see E.J.
 Aiton, The Vortex Theory of Planetary Motions (New York, 1972), 36.

-[40] Sapientia, VIII, 21.
-The statement was a commonplace of medieval thought and was encountered by every schoolboy in the opening line of Johannes de Sacrobosco's Algorismus vulgaris, the standard arithmetic textbook from the mid-thirteenth to the mid-sixteenth century.

 [41] To compound the vagueness of the measure of "motion," Descartes here seems to suggest a non-linear gradient of motion in the vortex, though he offers no reason for it.